 Crossing the line: Hiring Dwight as a private investigator on company time.

-Michael Scott was under no circumstances a perfect people leader.
-But one thing he did expertly is champion the employee experience.
+Michael Scott was under no circumstances a perfect people leader (he could've definitely avoided some less-than-ideal situations by partnering better with Toby, for example) But one thing he did expertly is champion the employee experience.
 He sincerely cared about his employees as individuals, both in and outside of work.
 He kept meetings and team gatherings interesting.
 He was a fierce advocate for his organization.
 And he gave his employees the challenges they craved.

-To learn more about how you can improve the employee experience outside of Dunder Mifflin, click here to get a demo of Structural.
+To learn more about how you can improve the employee experience outside of Dunder Mifflin, click here to learn more about Structural.